 Entrepreneurial institution combining public and private resources to aid in the development of socio-economically disadvantaged areas.

 Comparable Property

 A property that is representative of the rental housing choices of the subject's Primary Market Area and that is similar in construction, size, amenities, or age.
-These Comparables and Competitives are generally used to derive market rent.
+Generally used to derive market rent.

 Competitive Property